Black Slacks

 "Black Slacks" is a song written by Joe Bennett and Jimmy Denton and performed by Joe Bennett & the Sparkletones.
-It reached #11 on the R&B chart and #17 on the Billboard pop chart in 1957.
+It reached No. 11 on the R&B chart and No. 17 on the Billboard pop chart in 1957.

-The single ranked #100 on Billboard's Year-End Hot 100 singles of 1957.
+The single ranked No. 100 on Billboard's Year-End Hot 100 singles of 1957.

 The rockabilly band Jackslacks adopted their name from the song "Black Slacks".